silanthro/stores-client/content/docs/cookbook/send-email.md

 ---
 title: 'Sending emails with an AI agent'
-description: 'Build an AI agent to send emails via Gmail'
+description: 'Build an AI agent that can send emails via Gmail'
 author:
   name: 'Alfred'
   title: 'Co-founder'